servo/book/src/hacking/using-devtools.md

 - The **extra column** contains more helpful tools:
   - **Layout** contains information about the box model properties of the element.
     Note that flex and grid do not work yet.
-  - **Computed**, which contains all of the CSS [computed values](https://drafts.csswg.org/css-cascade/#computed) after resolving things like relative units.
+  - **Computed**, which contains all the CSS [computed values](https://drafts.csswg.org/css-cascade/#computed) after resolving things like relative units.

 ![Inspector](../images/devtools-inspector.png)